rivera-bl/jenkins-casc/README.md

 * with sonarcloud it ain't necessary to configure a webhook, it automatically stops the pipeline if the quality gate ain met

+* downsides of using sonarcloud is that we can't generate PDF reports, with sonarqube we can through a plugin

+* if we are going to use sonarqube we have to make sure to have at least a 5% of our total disk drive available, because it uses elasticsearch as its default database

 ## DevSecOps Pipeline Example

 * as part of the devsecops diploma of usach, I'll build a pipeline that: